A much-vaunted plan to sell shares of Aramco in 2018 got postponed, raising speculation that it might be dropped altogether

 For the biggest oil economy, the clock is ticking as nations ramp up their efforts to reduce fossil-fuel consumption to fight climate change.

-Yet even with the world’s shift to cleaner fuels, oil is expected to continue providing about a third of world energy for the next two decades, leaving plenty of time yet before the window for an IPO closes.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Yet even with the world’s shift to cleaner fuels, oil is expected to continue providing about a third of world energy for the next two decades, leaving plenty of time yet before the window for an IPO closes.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.